Wesswanson/Double-Servo-Robotic-Arm/README.md

 ## Week 4

 ## Images and code
 Here is the final CAD document on Onshape.
-We created a new acrylic sheet to connect the first servo to the base, and then used screws to attach the acrylic to the 3D printed base.
+In the past two weeks we created a new acrylic sheet to connect the first servo to the base, and then used screws to attach the acrylic to the 3D printed base.

 Link to code: [click here](https://create.arduino.cc/editor/wswanso44/95b165dd-6eb1-45e6-b842-c0ea6bbc2cc4/preview)